marshall62/dmart-api/docs/instructions.md

 I wasn't successful at getting VSCode to use my venv that lived in /api/venv.
-So its best to create the venv at the project root with python -m venv .venv
+So its best to create the venv at the project root with python3 -m venv venv
-and then vscode automatically detects it and offers to set it as the default for the project.
+vscode automatically detects a .venv it and offers to set it as the default for the project.
+If I name it venv, then I manually set it by clicking the footer and adding the path to it as ./venv/bin/python

 ## Image strategy